kvassAI/slate/source/includes/_intro.md

 Field | Description
 ---------- | -------
-created  | Date when object was created modified | Date when object was last modified deleted  | Flag that shows if object has been deleted active   | Flag that shows if object is active company  | Company associated with object user     | User associated with object
+created  | Date when the object was created modified | Date when the object was last modified deleted  | Flag that shows if the object has been deleted active   | Flag that shows if the object is active company  | Company associated with the object user     | User associated with the object

 ## Pagination